top of page

 The vestibular system includes the parts of the inner ear and brain that help control balance and eye movements.
 If the system is damaged by disease, aging, or injury, vestibular disorders can result.

 Vestibular rehabilitation focuses on the treatment of vestibular disorders or symptoms.
 Such symptoms include dizziness, vertigo, and trouble with balance, posture, and vision.
-Other problems associated with vestibular disorders include nausea, vomiting, reduced ability to focus or concentrate, and fatigue.
+Other associated problems include nausea, vomiting, reduced ability to focus or concentrate, and fatigue.
 The goal of vestibular rehabilitation is to eliminate these symptoms and improve quality of life.

 Symptoms/Signs of Vestibular Disorder